WooMinecraft/WooMinecraft/README.md

 WordPress side of things, we allow you to specify commands for product variations, general product commands, and resending of donations at any time.
 ![WooMinecraft Logo](https://raw.githubusercontent.com/WooMinecraft/WooMinecraft/dev-nightly/src/main/resources/wmc-logo.jpg)

-## Mojang Guidelines
-Since this plugin is GPL and entirely opensource, we cannot be sure how you will use this.
-However, when providing 'donation' options, you are still considered a
-`commercial` entity and therefore are bound to the [Mojang Commercial Usage Guidelines](https://account.mojang.com/terms#commercial)

-### WordPress Plugin
-You'll need the WordPress plugin for this MC Plugin to work - you can [get it here](https://github.com/WooMinecraft/woominecraft-wp).

 ## How does it work?
 This bridges the gap between PHP, and Java by leveraging both the bukkit/spigot API ( java ) and the WordPress API with WooCommerce support ( php ).
 It stores commands per order, per player, per command ( yes you read that right ) in the WordPress database.
 This plugin, either when an op requests it, or on a timer, sends a request to